 - A. Project Schedule - 1.
 Time for Completion of Project: Time is of the essence.
 The Project shall be Substantially Complete within 1074 calendar days from Notice to Proceed.
 The Notice to Proceed shall be no later than 45 days from the effective date of the Agreement.
 The PROPOSER must identify the time required for the Construction Time of the Project on the Cost Proposal Bid Form.
 Final Completion shall be reached as defined in paragraph 5 below. - a.
 Contract Time shall be the number of calendar days from effective date of agreement to Final Completion. - b.
 Construction Time is defined as calendar days from Notice to Proceed to Substantial Work Completion on the Project. - 2.
 Substantial Completion: When CONTRACTOR believes that it has reached Substantial Completion, it shall notify SCDOT in writing.
-Substantial Completion is the point in the Project when the work has been designed and constructed in accordance with the typical section in the plans over the entire length of the Project, including tie ins to adjacent projects or existing roads, all travel lanes in their final configuration are open to the public, traffic can move unimpeded through the Project at the normal, posted speed, all safety features are installed and are being properly maintained, no lanes will have to be closed to complete any remaining work, all required illumination is installed, functional, and operating, all required signs and signals are installed, functional and operating, all required ITS systems are installed, functional, all submittals required under the Contract have been submitted and, as applicable, approved by SCDOT as to form and content, there exists no uncured default that is the subject of a notice (unless Substantial Completion will affect its full and complete cure) and all work is completed complies with applicable laws, permits, and has otherwise passed all demonstration, performance, and acceptance testing except for "Project Close-out Activities".
+Substantial Completion is the point in the Project when the work has been designed and constructed in accordance with the typical section in the plans over the entire length of the Project, including tie ins to adjacent projects or existing roads, all travel lanes in their final configuration are open to the public, traffic can move unimpeded through the Project at the normal, posted speed, all safety features are installed and are being properly maintained, no lanes will have to be closed to complete any remaining work, all required illumination is installed, functional, and operating, all required signs and signals are installed, functional and operating, all required ITS systems are installed, functional, ITS testing has been successfully been completed, and the ITS is operational, all submittals required under the Contract have been submitted and, as applicable, approved by SCDOT as to form and content, there exists no uncured default that is the subject of a notice (unless Substantial Completion will affect its full and complete cure) and all work is completed complies with applicable laws, permits, and has otherwise passed all demonstration, performance, and acceptance testing except for "Project Close-out Activities".
+"Project Close-out Activities" are defined as punch list items, site cleanup, demobilization, and final Project documentation, including but not limited to as-built plans.